fpapado/stylelint-plugin-a11y-contemporary/docs/rules/focus-use-outline.md

 # focus-use-outline

-Encourages use of `outline` for styling focus indicators, over `box-shadow`.
+Encourages the use of `outline` for styling focus indicators, over `box-shadow`.

 Reasoning: